-Specific testing may be done for children with other systemic complaints including arthralgias, rash, sleep complaints.
+Specific testing for children with other system complaints, including arthralgias, rash, sleep complaints

-Providers may consider initiating referral to child neurology when:
+Providers may consider initiating referral to child neurology or the Emergency Department

-- Patients with a new severe headache of acute onset, headache with focal neurologic deficit or papilledema should be referred to the Emergency Department for neuroimaging
+- If the patient has a new severe headache of acute onset, headache with focal neurologic deficit or papilledema, they should be referred to the Emergency Department for neuroimaging

-- Recurrent headache that has been present for at least six months and is not responding to standard medical treatment including lifestyle modification and acute abortive treatment
+- If the patient has a recurrent headache that is not responding to standard medical treatment, including lifestyle modification and acute abortive treatment.

-If you have a question about referral criteria please email Jessica Keats-Chester, headache coordinator, at firstname.lastname@example.org.
+- If you have a question about referral criteria, please email the Headache Coordinator, Jessica Keats-Chester.

-- Detailed history headaches, past medical history and family history and conduct a focused medical examination.
+- The specialist will take a detailed history of headaches, past medical and family history and conduct a focused medical examination.

 - A headache calendar for at least one month including dates of headaches, location, severity, associated symptoms, time at onset and resolution, activities preceding headaches including diet and treatment provided.